abdullah-afzal/Address-Book/README.md

-# Address Book using File Handaling
+# Record Book using File Handaling
 Console base AddressBook in python.
 Addressbook have persistent storage in textual file.
 Addressbook keeps record of contacts.

 ## Features: